 Akita's Traditional Cedar Buckets and Barrels

-This time, we'll introduce the production process of Akita's traditional Japanese crafts: cedar buckets and barrels.
+This time, we'll introduce how Akita's traditional Japanese crafts, cedar buckets and barrels, are made.

-There are many different types as well, not only just cedar barrels, but also candy dishes, flower vases, sake bottles, beer mugs, Hangiri, bathtubs, umbrella stands, and wooden containers for cooked rice.
-Many are sold on the internet.
+There are many different types as well, not only cedar barrels, but also candy dishes, flower vases, sake barrels, beer mugs, sushi buckets, bathtub buckets, umbrella stands, wooden containers for cooked rice, and more.

 You can have a look at completed versions of these goods at 4:00 in the video.

 You can see how the traditional craft is made in the video.

 The amazing footage is not something you get to see everyday.

 What Is Akita Cedar?